Using GitFlow and SourceTree for PowerShell Module Development

 All GitFlow actions and commands are available under the menu ‘Repository / GitFlow’:

-From there we will select Initialise repository
+From there we will select Initialise repository and use the default options:

-In case we get an error message as shown below, this means that there is no master
+In case we get an error message as shown below, this means that there is no master branch yet in our repository (which can happen if we just created an empty repository):

-an empty project with some default documents to the master
+To circumvent this we will commit and push an empty project with some default documents to the master branch:

 After retrying the repository initialisation we will end up with a message similar to this (as you can see we can always specify all Git command manually from the console):